 It's easy enough to blame the lack of intimacy on not having time for each other.
 In reality, there's nearly always time if you make it a priority.
 The best way to do this is to get rid of the daily noise.
 Turn off your cell phone.
 If the call is important, they'll leave a message.
 Close your laptop.
 Whatever you're working on will still be there tomorrow.
 Turn off the television.
 Record your favorite show and watch it later.
 In taking those three steps, you probably created 30-60 minutes in your day, which you can devote to working on your relationship with your partner.

-Now that you've carved out some couple time focus on how you can create the desire in your partner to enhance your level of intimacy.
+Now that you've carved out some time, focus on how you can create the desire in your partner to enhance your level of intimacy.
 Following are some questions to help:

 Is there anything that I can do that would make you feel more loved?